MDC Boasts More Than Two Decades of IRL Education, Conservation

 Sharing the former high school building with another local nonprofit, The Artists’ Workshop, MDC continued to grow and utilize its new space, which includes a large lab, classroom, exhibit area, outdoor pavilion and more than 22 acres of former high school campus surrounded by the lagoon.
 Access to the Discovery boat, used as an on-water classroom, is in walking distance of the center for summer campers.

 Another grant allowed the formation of a new oyster-recycling program in late 2013, which became fully operational in January 2014.
 The Shuck and Share Oyster Recycling Project began collecting discarded oyster shells from local restaurants to be used for construction of oyster mats and oyster bags by MDC volunteers.
 The mats and bags were later deployed into the lagoon through the shoreline restoration program at the University of Central Florida and Brevard Zoo.
-By early summer in 2017, the program had recycled more than 365,000 pounds of oyster shells from local participating restaurants and the program had expanded into four counties on the east coast of Florida.
+By summer in 2020, the program had recycled more than 603,000 pounds of oyster shells from local participating restaurants and the program had expanded into six counties on the east coast of Florida.

 In 2014, MDC was able to secure another grant that allowed restoration of a former salt marsh that occupied the site before the high school was built.
 The grant allowed for 5½ acres of salt marsh to be restored behind the center and adjacent to a western canal of the lagoon.